codio-content/Java/.guides/content/Helpful-Array-Algorithms-2a63.md

 ---

 ## Array Algorithms
-In addition to being used with loops, arrays can also be used with conditionals to help with tasks such as searching for a particular element, finding a minimum or maximum element, or reversing the order of elements.
+In addition to being used with loops, arrays can also be used with conditionals to help with tasks such as searching for a particular element, finding a minimum or maximum element, or printing elements in reverse order.

 ### Searching for a Particular Element
 ```java